riipandi/varlet-website/readme.md

 $ npm run start
 ```

-> For detailed explanation on how things work, check out [Gridsome docs](https://gridsome.org).
+> For detailed explanation on how things work, check out [Next.js docs](https://nextjs.org).

 ## Contribution

-If you want to contribute, please, feel free to look into the [issues](https://github.com/varletdev/website/issues).
+If you want to contribute, please, feel free to look into the [issues](https://github.com/riipandi/varlet/issues).
 All help is welcome as the project is only getting bigger.
 To submit a feature, bug fix, or enhancement to the website
 proceed as follows: